-- Company Personnel and new employees shall receive a copy of this Policy. - Periodic training is provided to company Personnel that may be involved in transactions with External Parties or may be involved in anyway in the relation with the Transaction Partners.
-Such training shall be tailored according to the specific risks associated with their specific posts. - The management team should receive periodically training to lead our zero-tolerance policy and to help the Company and the Company Personnel to prevent and detect any conduct in violation of the Applicable Laws and/or this Policy. - Transaction Partners, suppliers and contractors should receive a copy of this Policy at the outset of the relationship.
+- Company Personnel and new employees shall receive a copy of this Policy. - Training is provided to company Personnel that may be involved in transactions with External Parties or may be involved in any way in the relation with the Transaction Partners.
+Such training shall be tailored according to the specific risks associated with their specific posts. - The management team should lead our zero-tolerance policy and to help the Company and the Company Personnel to prevent and detect any conduct in violation of the Applicable Laws and/or this Policy. - Transaction Partners, suppliers and contractors should receive a copy of this Policy at the outset of the relationship.